-Going live on a project is a critical time, and while you can’t usually predict what will go wrong, the approach you take can make the difference between scrambling to put out fires and actually focusing on creating value that will endure beyond that initial go-live period.
+Going live on a project is a critical time, and while you can’t usually predict what will go wrong, the approach you take can make the difference between scrambling to put out fires and actually focusing on creating value that will endure beyond that initial go-live period to prove your business case.

-The problem is, many projects measure the 1-2 month stabilization period after go-live—fondly referred to as hypercare—by counting the number of bugs and when they get fixed.
-Sure, bugs are the visible part of going live—we want users to have a positive experience, so we want to squash those bugs quickly—but they’re not the entirety of the post-go-live and business ramp-up process.
+The problem is, many projects measure the 1-2 month stabilization period after go-live—fondly referred to as hypercare—by counting the number of issues and when they get fixed.
+Sure, these “bugs” are the visible part of going live and we want users to have a positive experience, so we want to squash those bugs quickly—but they’re not nearly the entirety of the post-go-live and business ramp-up process.

-Instead, your team needs to create a structure that will monitor progress of your controlled ramp-up, deal with issues as they come in an effective manner, and set the business up for success.
+Instead, your global program needs to create a team structure that will monitor and prioritize the right activities of your controlled ramp-up, communicate and deal with issues as they come in an effective manner, and set the business up for success.
 Here’s how.

-Part of that focus on bug fixes means that the go-live team may be so centered on preparing for issue monitoring that crucial Day 1, Week 1, and Month 1 activities can become an afterthought.
-That’s why the planning and rehearsal of the ramp-up plan are so important.
+Part of that focus on bug fixes means that the go-live team may be so centered on preparing for issue monitoring and implementing makeshift resolutions that crucial Day 1, Week 1, and Month 1 business activities can become an afterthought.
+That’s why the planning and rehearsal of the ramp-up plan to get to business as usual, aka “steady state”, is so important.

-The point of the go-live period is to stabilize the business, so it’s important to stay laser-focused on those objectives, even in chaos.
+The point of the go-live period is to perform the final activities to transform from a legacy state to the new and stabilized way of working, so it’s important to stay laser-focused on those objectives, even in chaos.
 Before go-live, create a schedule of key activities that need to happen in the first weeks to create a controlled ramp-up.
 Rehearse those tasks prior to the cutover so you can identify potential failure points.
 Involve key team members and get them to think through contingencies and weak points.
-Create a backup plan as part of your cutover plan so you’re not thinking on your feet if (or rather, when) things go awry.
+Create a backup plan as part of your cutover plan so you’re not reacting at the last minute if (or rather, when) things go awry.

 Set Up Command Centers Smartly

-When you have a project team spread across the central office and satellite offices (often globally), it can be challenging to keep the project running smoothly.
-Often, the central office has most of the project expertise, which can make decision-making difficult at other locations.
+When you have a project team spread across the central office and global satellite offices, it can be challenging to keep the project running smoothly.
+Often, the central office has most of the project expertise, which can make decision-making and issue resolution difficult at other locations.

 As best you can, spread the subject matter expertise across locations.
 That might mean certain team members might need to travel from one location to another, but it’s necessary to create effective coverage.

 You should also have super-users at each site so that you have feet on the ground that are experienced with the new solution and can quickly identify roadblocks and bugs.
 When those issues do arise, have a designated lead at the local command center to make local decisions and determine when escalation is needed.
-Not every issue needs to be escalated to the central office, and not every local problem is a global issue.
+Not every issue needs to be escalated to the central office, and not every global issue is a local problem.
 The more you can deal with locally, the fewer hiccups the project as a whole will have.

 When You’ve Got More Time Zones, You’ve Got More Problems